syncfusion-content/blazor-docs/blazor/datagrid/lazy-load-grouping.md

 ## Lazy load grouping with custom adaptor

-You can use the Custom Adaptor of DataManager when binding the remote data.
+You can use the Custom Adaptor of `SfDataManager` when binding the remote data.
 Along with the default server request, this feature will additionally send the below details to handle the lazy load grouping.
-In the server end, these details are bound with the **LazyLoad** and **LazyExpandAllGroup** parameters in the DataManagerRequest model.
+In the server end, these details are bound with the **LazyLoad** and **LazyExpandAllGroup** parameters in the `DataManagerRequest` model.

 | Property Name | Description |
 |-------|---------|